-The Republic of Mauritius applauds the Judgment handed down today by a Special Chamber of the International Tribunal for the Law of the Sea (ITLOS).
-The Tribunal has confirmed that it has jurisdiction to delimit Mauritius' maritime boundary with the Republic of the Maldives in the region of the Chagos Archipelago.
-In so doing, it has also confirmed, by its 8-1 Judgment (with only the Maldives-appointed judge dissenting) that the Chagos Archipelago is an integral part of Mauritius' territory, that the 2019 Advisory Opinion of the International Court of Justice (ICJ) is dispositive of the matter, and that the United Kingdom has no territorial rights in respect of the Chagos Archipelago.
+The Republic of Mauritius welcomes the Judgment handed down today by a Special Chamber of the International Tribunal for the Law of the Sea (ITLOS).
+The Special Chamber has confirmed that it has jurisdiction to delimit Mauritius' maritime boundary with the Republic of the Maldives in the region of the Chagos Archipelago.
+In so doing, it has also confirmed, by a near unanimous judgment (8 votes to 1, only Maldives ad hoc judge voted against) that the Chagos Archipelago is an integral part of Mauritius' territory, that the 2019 Advisory Opinion of the International Court of Justice (ICJ) is dispositive of the matter, and that the United Kingdom has no territorial rights in respect of the Chagos Archipelago.

 The Special Chamber overruled all the jurisdictional objections raised by the Maldives.
 These were premised on questions it raised about Mauritius' sovereignty over the Archipelago, in the light of the unfounded claim by the United Kingdom.
+No State can now have any basis for not recognizing Mauritius' status as the only coastal State with a right to delimit its maritime boundary with Maldives as the other opposite or adjacent State with respect to the Chagos Archipelago.